 Participants should be monitored for any new or worsening neurologic, cognitive or behavioural signs and symptoms that may be suggestive of PML, such as general weakness, clumsiness and balance issues, and language problems.
 Participants should be advised to report such symptoms immediately and seek medical attention.
-If PML is suspected, participants should be referred to a specialist and appropriate diagnostic testing should be initiated.
+If PML is suspected, withhold administration of carfilzomib; participants should be referred to a specialist and appropriate diagnostic testing should be initiated.
 If PML is confirmed, carfilzomib should be discontinued.